 Frodo's Poems & Songs

-Here are some of the songs and poems sung or recited by Frodo which you can find in The Lord of the Rings vintage books.
+Here are some of the songs and poems sung or recited by Frodo which you can find in the books.
 Click on each title to read the lyrics.
 If you are not using IE, you'll have to scroll down through the poems.

 O!
 Wanderers in the shadowed land

 all woods there must be end at last,

 the setting sun, the rising sun,